huggingface/diffusers/examples/text_to_image/README.md

 ### Training

-First, you need to set-up your dreambooth training example as is explained in the [installation section](#installing-the-dependencies).
+First, you need to set up your dreambooth training example as is explained in the [installation section](#installing-the-dependencies).
 Make sure to set the `MODEL_NAME` and `DATASET_NAME` environment variables.
 Here, we will use [Stable Diffusion v1-4](https://hf.co/CompVis/stable-diffusion-v1-4) and the [Pokemons dataset](https://hf.colambdalabs/pokemon-blip-captions).

 **___Note: Change the `resolution` to 768 if you are using the [stable-diffusion-2](https://huggingface.co/stabilityai/stable-diffusion-2) 768x768 model.___**